prettier/eslint-plugin-prettier/README.md

 ## Recommended Configuration

-This plugin works best if you disable all other ESLint rules relating to code formatting, and only enable rules that detect patterns in the AST.
+This plugin works best if you disable all other ESLint rules relating to code formatting, and only enable rules that detect potential bugs.
 (If another active ESLint rule disagrees with `prettier` about how code should be formatted, it will be impossible to avoid lint errors.)
 You can use [eslint-config-prettier](https://github.com/prettier/eslint-config-prettier) to disable all formatting-related ESLint rules.

-If your desired formatting does not match the `prettier` output, you should use a different tool such as [prettier-eslint](https://github.com/prettier/prettier-eslint) instead.

-To integrate this plugin with `eslint-config-prettier`, you can use the `"recommended"` configuration:
+This plugin ships with a `plugin:prettier/recommended` config that sets up both the plugin and `eslint-config-prettier` in one go.

 1. In addition to the above installation instructions, install `eslint-config-prettier`: